-- 3.16 The building proposed operates a multi-tier system.
-The two-tier system allows the laying hens to perch on two tier perches which are slated to allow manure to drop the floor onto the manure conveyor belt.
-The manure conveyor belt is operated every three/four days and removes manure from the building to a covered trailer parked outside to be taken to a covered manure store. - 3.17 Please see manure management plan.
+- 3.15 The building proposed operates a multi-tier system.
+The two tier system allows the laying hens to perch on two tier perches which are slated to allow manure to drop the floor onto the manure conveyor belt.
+The manure conveyor belt is operated every four days and removes manure from the building to either a manure spreader parked outside to directly apply the manure to the land, or a covered trailer which will carry the manure into the covered manure store on the farmstead. - 3.16 Please see manure management plan.